On the Quantum versus Classical Learnability of Discrete Distributions: Introduction

 Here, we focus exclusively on generative modelling for a variety of reasons.
 Firstly, from a purely classical perspective, modern heuristic models and algorithms for generative modelling, such as Generative Adversarial Networks (GANS) \cite{goodfellow2014generative}, Variational Auto-Encoders~\cite{kingma2013auto} and Normalizing Flows \cite{Kobyzev_2020} have proven extremely successful, with a wide variety of practical applications, and as such understanding whether quantum algorithms may be able to offer an advantage for this task is of natural interest.
-Additionally, a variety of quantum models and algorithms for generative modelling have recently been proposed, such as Born Machines~\cite{liu2018differentiable,coyle2019born}, Quantum GANS~\cite{Dallaire_Demers_2018,Hueaav2761, lloyd2018quantum, chakrabarti2019quantum} and Quantum Hamiltonian-based models~\cite{verdon2019quantum}, but remain ill-understood from a theoretical perspective.
+Additionally, a variety of quantum models and algorithms for generative modelling have recently been proposed, such as Born Machines~\cite{coyle2019born, liu2018differentiable, Benedetti_2019, Gaoeaat9004}, Quantum GANS~\cite{Dallaire_Demers_2018,Hueaav2761, lloyd2018quantum, chakrabarti2019quantum} and Quantum Hamiltonian-based models~\cite{verdon2019quantum}.
+While the majority of these approaches remain ill-understood from a theoretical perspective, Ref. \cite{Gaoeaat9004} has indeed already established evidence for a meaningful generative modelling advantage, in some specific instances, when using a particular tensor network inspired quantum generative model.
 Furthermore, we know that there exist probability distributions which cannot be efficiently sampled from classically, but which can be efficiently sampled from using quantum devices \cite{BosonSampling, bremner_average-case_2016, arute2019quantum}.
-In light of this fact, and the emergence of quantum algorithms for generative modelling, Ref.~\cite{coyle2019born} has formalized the question, within the PAC framework, of whether there also exist classes of probability distributions which can be efficiently \textit{learned} (in a generative sense) with quantum resources, but not with purely classical approaches.
-Our primary contribution in this work is to answer this question in the affirmative, through the explicit construction of a concept class of discrete probability distributions which, under the Decisional Diffie-Hellman (DDH) assumption~\cite{boneh1998decision}, is provably not efficiently learnable from classical samples by a classical learning algorithm, but for which we provide an efficient quantum learning algorithm.
-This class of distributions therefore provides a concrete example of a generative modelling problem for which quantum learners exhibit a provable advantage over classical learning algorithms.
+In light of this fact, and the emergence of quantum algorithms for generative modelling, Ref.~\cite{coyle2019born} has formalized the question, within the PAC framework, of whether there also exist classes of probability distributions which can be efficiently \textit{PAC learned} (in a generative sense) with quantum resources, but not with purely classical approaches.
+Our primary contribution in this work is to answer this question in the affirmative, through the explicit construction of a concept class of discrete probability distributions which, under the Decisional Diffie-Hellman (DDH) assumption~\cite{boneh1998decision}, is provably not efficiently PAC learnable from classical samples by a classical learning algorithm, but for which we provide an efficient quantum PAC learning algorithm.
+This class of distributions therefore provides a concrete example of a generative modelling problem for which quantum learners exhibit a provable advantage over classical learning algorithms, within the PAC framework.